GETProtocol/subgraph/README.md

 ### Conventions

-Where possible we stick to some sensible defaults in particular [@typescript-eslint](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) (recommended and recommended-requiring-type-checking), and [Prettier](https://prettier.io/docs/en/index.html).
+Where possible we stick to some sensible defaults in particular [@typescript-eslint](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin), and [Prettier](https://prettier.io/docs/en/index.html).
 [Husky](https://github.com/typicode/husky) has been configured to automatically lint and format upon commit.